- About Us

 Class and Research Guides were developed and actively used

-Items lent by Interlibrary Services to aid researchers at other colleges
+Items lent by Interlibrary Services to aid researchers at other universities and colleges

-Items were borrowed by Interlibrary Services from other libraries to aid K-State faculty and students in their research
+Items were borrowed by Interlibrary Services from other libraries to aid K-State faculty and students in their courses and research

 Individuals came into Hale Library through the 2nd floor public entrance gates